kinx-project/kint/README.md

 1. [Install the firmware](https://github.com/kinx-project/kint#installing-the-firmware)

+## Installing the kinT replacement controller in your Kinesis keyboard

+The easiest way is to remove the existing cable from the Kinesis keyboard, and use a regular USB cable instead (going through the existing hole in the case, no mod required).

+If you want to keep using the existing Kinesis cable, you could build the [kinX open hardware hub](https://michael.stapelberg.ch/posts/2018-04-17-kinx-usb-hub/), which uses a compatible connector.

+Another way is to cut open a USB cable and solder it onto the matching pins of the Kinesis cable.
+You can confirm the pinout in the hardware design files for the kinX hub.

 ## Why use the kinT instead of the older replacement board?

 * The kinT supports both, the older Kinesis Advantage (KB500) **and** the newer